bmmoore43/Evolutionary-rate/README.md

        ncbi-blast-2.10.0+/bin/blastx -num_threads <# of computer nodes> -db <protein_fasta> -query <nucle_fasta> -out <output_results.txt> -outfmt 6

+   **NOTE: can use tblastn for comparing a protein query to a nucleotide databse.
+If this option is used, database should be built using -dbtype nucl**

    iv. parse BLAST results to get recipricol best match

        python parse_blastp_files_get_bestmatches.py <directory with BLAST output files ending in .out or _results.txt>